 The log file is a binary file specified in the logger command line.
 It simply contains packages created and sent by emulator.
 In other words, the logger writes the sequence of bytes it has received into log file.
-To each package the logger must append the timestamp:
+To each package the logger must append the timestamp (see slides Time handling (1)...(9) from chapter Advanced C++):